better-watch/better-watch/docs/prd-time-machine.md

 ## Open Questions
 - Should post images use remote Unsplash URLs or local placeholder images for reliability?
 - What should the full post view look like when a card is clicked (modal, slide-in panel, or new page)?
-- Should the keyboard shortcut toggle hide/show the entire Time Machine view or switch between views?
+- Should the keyboard shortcut toggle hide/show the entire Better Watch view or switch between views?